 Through arrangements with Ana Fatima Costa Consulting, in collaboration with Barkley Court Reporters (www.barkley.com), student court reporters will attend each of the deposition role sessions and transcribe the testimony.
-The court reporters will then provide you with a rough draft transcript (aka "Dirty ASCIIs") of the deposition at no cost to you.
+The court reporters will then provide you with a rough draft transcript (aka "dirty ASCIIs") of your depositions at no cost to you.